K-On! (TV series)

 K-On! (けいおん!, Keion!)
 (Note: The Japanese title is short for "light music" (軽音楽, Keiongaku); that is, more casual music (e.g. jazz or popular) in contrast to classical.) is a Japanese anime television series based on the manga K-On! written and illustrated by Kakifly.
 Produced by Kyoto Animation, it aired in Japan between April and June 2009.
 An additional original video animation (OVA) episode was released in January 2010.
 A 26-episode second season, titled K-On!! (with two exclamation marks), aired in Japan between April and September 2010, with an OVA episode released in March 2011.
 An anime film adaptation was released in Japan in December 2011.
 Bandai Entertainment had licensed the first season until their closure in 2012.
 Sentai Filmworks has since re-licensed the first season, in addition to acquiring the rights to the second season and film, and is currently streaming at first on Anime Network Online then later Hidive.

-The main series focuses on four young Japanese high school girls who join their school's light music club to try to save it from being dissolved.
-However, they are the only four members of the club, one of which has little experience with guitar playing.
+The series focuses on five Japanese high school girls who refound their school's light music club.
+However, they begin with only four members, one of whom has little experience with musical instruments.

+Plot

+In an unspecified part of Japan, four high school girls join the light music club of the all-girls private Sakuragaoka High School to try to save it from being disbanded.
+However, they are the only members of the club.
+At first, Yui Hirasawa has no experience playing musical instruments or reading sheet music, but she eventually becomes an excellent guitar player.
+From then on, Yui, along with bassist Mio Akiyama, drummer Ritsu Tainaka, and keyboardist Tsumugi Kotobuki spend their school days practicing, performing, and hanging out together.
+The club is overseen by music teacher Sawako Yamanaka who eventually becomes their homeroom teacher as well, during their final year of high school.
+In their second year, the club welcomes another guitarist, underclassman Azusa Nakano.
+After Azusa joins they gain more structure and begin to practice more.